Optimal corrector estimates on percolation clusters: Estimates of the spatial averages of the first-order correctors

-where we increased the value of the constant $C$ in the second inequality to absord the term $R^{\frac{3d}2}$.
-This implies in particular the main result of Step 3 and completes the proof of \textit{Result 1}.
+where we increased the value of the constant $C$ in the second inequality to absorb the algebraic growth of the term~$r^{2d}$.
+This implies in particular the main result of Step 3 and completes the proof of Lemma~\ref{lemma3.4}. \end{proof}